barichd/jmodel/README.md

 Note: JSmol is a new version of Jmol that can run without Java.
 Jmol and JSmol are essentially the same program, and these names are sometimes used interchangeably.

-From Biomolecules at Kenyon

 Report corrections or questions to Daniel Barich.

 ## Edit project using BlueGriffon.

-1. Open the run dialog, either by choosing Start -> Run or by holding down the Windows logo key and pressing R.  Then type the following address:
+1. Open the Run dialog, either by choosing Start -> Run or by holding down the Windows logo key and pressing R.  Then type the following address:

 ```
 \\parana.kenyon.edu\bio-tutorials\2018